-A person with a recognised genuine interest in the resolution or investigation of a complaint of harassment (either formal or informal) may be protected by the defence of qualified privilege in Australia1.
+A person with a recognised genuine interest in the resolution or investigation of a complaint of harassment (either formal or informal) may be protected by the defence of qualified privilege1.
 The parties to a complaint should be warned of defamatory legal consequences which may follow if confidentiality provisions are breached to the extent permitted by law.